VWGomes/CRUD-Sistema-de-Teste/README.md

 .
 .
 .
-"Improper Handling of Exceptional Conditions in Newtonsoft.Json #1 (olhar) We found potential security vulnerabilities in your dependencies."
+"Improper Handling of Exceptional Conditions in Newtonsoft.Json #1 We found potential security vulnerabilities in your dependencies."